 In April 2007, Delta Air Lines emerged from bankruptcy after fending off a hostile takeover from US Airways, and its shares were re-listed on the New York Stock Exchange.

 In 2008, Delta Air Lines received an award from the United States Environmental Protection Agency's Design for the Environment (DfE) program for its use of PreKote.
-This is a more environmentally friendly, non-hexavalent chromium surface pretreatment on its aircraft, replacing hazardous chemicals formerly used to improve paint adhesion and prevent corrosion.
+PreKote is an environmentally friendly, non-hexavalent chromium surface pretreatment on its aircraft, replacing hazardous chemicals formerly used to improve paint adhesion and prevent corrosion.
 In addition, PreKote reduces water usage by two-thirds and reduces wastewater treatment.

-In early 2008, as part of the re-branding project, a safety video featuring a flight attendant was posted on YouTube, garnering over 1 million views and attention from news outlets.
-The flight attendant, Katherine Lee, was dubbed "Deltalina" by a member of FlyerTalk for her resemblance to Angelina Jolie.
-Delta had considered several styles for its current safety video, including animation, before opting for a video presenting a flight attendant speaking to the audience.
+In early 2008, Delta released a safety video featuring a flight attendant that garnered over 1 million views on YouTube and attention from news outlets.
+The flight attendant, Katherine Lee, was nicknamed "Deltalina" due to her resemblance to Angelina Jolie.
 The video was filmed on a former Song Airlines Boeing 757-200.

-On December 31, 2009, Northwest Airlines' operating certificate was merged into that of Delta Air Lines.
+On December 31, 2009, Northwest Airlines' operating certificate was merged into that of Delta.

-On January 31, 2010, Delta Air Lines completed its integration with Northwest Airlines.
-The computer reservations system and websites were combined, and the Northwest Airlines brand was officially retired.
+On January 31, 2010, Delta completed integration with Northwest Airlines by combining their computer reservations system and websites, and the Northwest Airlines brand was officially retired.

 In early 2010, Delta Air Lines merged its SkyBonus program with Northwest's similar Biz Perks program.

-In 2015, Delta Air Lines underwent a cabin branding upgrade.
-Availability and exact details vary by route and aircraft type.
+In 2015, Delta underwent a cabin branding upgrade with availability and exact details varying by route and aircraft type.

-In April 2016, Delta CEO Ed Bastian announced that a new Premium Economy cabin would be added.
-Renamed to Premium Select, this cabin would feature extra legroom; adjustable leg rests; extra seat pitch, width, and recline; and a new premium service.
+In April 2016, Delta CEO Ed Bastian announced that a new Premium Economy cabin, later renamed Premium Select, would be added, featuring extra legroom; adjustable leg rests; extra seat pitch, width, and recline; and a new premium service.

-In August 2016, Delta Air Lines announced the introduction of Delta One Suites on select widebody fleets.
-The suites would feature a door to the aisle for enhanced privacy, as well as improved storage space, a larger IFE screen, and an updated design.
+In August 2016, Delta announced the introduction of Delta One Suites on select widebody fleets, featuring a door to the aisle for enhanced privacy, improved storage space, a larger IFE screen, and an updated design.

-In July 2017, the Delta One Suites rolled out on the Airbus A350 fleet after the first delivery.
+In July 2017, Delta One Suites rolled out on the Airbus A350 fleet after being delivered.

 In October 2018, Delta announced that it would be selling first class seats on domestically configured Boeing 757 aircraft flying transatlantic routes as Premium Select.

-As of January 2019, Delta Air Lines no longer offered single-day passes for the Delta Sky Club.
+As of January 2019, Delta no longer offered single-day passes to the Sky Club.

-As of December 2021, Basic Economy travelers with Delta Air Lines no longer earn award miles (used for redeeming free travel, for example) or medallion qualifying miles (which count towards elite status).
+As of December 2021, Delta's Basic Economy travelers no longer earn award miles or medallion qualifying miles.

 In 2021, Delta began retrofitting many of its 767-300ER and older A330 aircraft with Premium Select.